-Check current interest rates (rates are subject to increase July 1) and see information and explanations for interest rates for federal loans on the www.studentaid.gov site.
+Check current interest rates (rates are subject to increase July 1) and see information and explanations for interest rates for federal loans on https://studentaid.gov/understand-aid/types/loans/subsidized-unsubsidized.

 Students may choose to begin payment on their federal student loans and their interest early with no penalty.